e-comas/e-comas.com/_posts/2022-12-22-the-year-in-e-comas-our-highlights-of-2022.md

 ![](https://lh5.googleusercontent.com/ax4Rrj7YveF-RDoFLsv30EAFcsnvzSfhitwmB9Ksl_mduX6RA40apEBhd4LxpdmGQRuQLQn3qJu8g2CZ3xeg5Dk_82ZeZBQBsCk0Gv35jW7SEwEk3g_m9I_yCEf_-wKwywiMtEJ9XWDQ0z70_P-B9W4CoA6a-nbuyFBJ3EAMOI1VoClYCTEgvdC_wVItAg)

-Our team grew again!
+### Our team grew again!

 We're very proud to have doubled in size over the last two years, and we've welcomed loads of fantastic people to our team this year.

 Snophia Dmonte, Manasa Murthy, Richard Arokiaraj, Romain Dattée, Mario Jeffrin, Kevin Fernando, Anusha Banda, Appachu Kodira, Stefan Marian, Varuna Sridhar, Anchit Abraham, Antonella Argenziano, Davy Mouyabi, amongst many more: Welcome!
 All experts in eCommerce, and all wonderful people.
+Be sure to connect with them on LinkedIn.

 ![](https://lh5.googleusercontent.com/7zqZluiWUM-QAhdEpfxt6YL2SjAQCqbcR76Jho1awK8StVoIT0BtyPaZoH5xu71dZJQ-JRgRxIAJzXzl9pXZVerlA2qI71xN0i3HZc2yiqAF63AybCyBoBvWqx6-e_5AwDmkGv5k2I0tm6YAF3E8Lzow31ZMUbKSC4IgWJcp-elseI-alXUJmkXdwDjJ4w)

-Getting together
+### Getting together

-We're a big team living in lots of different countries, but once or twice a year we all get together for our Connect events.
-This year we did laser tag, zip-wiring and learned the Haka – as well as doing a lot of dancing.
+We're a big team living in lots of different countries, but once or twice a year, we all get together for our Connect events.
+This year we did laser tag, zipwiring and learned the Haka – as well as doing a lot of dancing.

 It's our incredible team that makes us what we are.